 Additionaly she attended masterclasses with Inaki Alberdi, Vincent Lhermet, Veli Kujala, Matti Rantanen, Mie Miki, Luka Juhart and others.

 Storytelling trough symphonic poems and operas is what made Andraž fall in love with orchestral music, which he so much adores.
-But the stories are not only limited to program music that has texts or specific titles which refer to the composition… the meaning can be found in every piece of music, be it orchestral or chamber music.
-The meaning in music is what Andraž strives to share with the listeners, especially when it comes to modern repertoire.
+But the stories are not only limited to program music that has texts or specific titles which refer to the composition, meaning can be found in every piece of music, be it orchestral or chamber music.
+The meaning in music is what Andraž strives to share with listeners, especially when it comes to modern repertoire.

 Since September 2019 Andraž holds an academy position with the Vienna Philharmonic Orchestra.